laughtrey/cis208/README.md

 ### 3 Bit Operations
 >I started visuallizing shift and rotate like moving a rubiks cube around, because the one thing I can think about using these functions for is encryption or cryptology.
 >If you know the correct order to UN-shift the bits and get the correct info, you can decrypt what information you need.
 I need to read more on this though.

+### 4 Subprograms
+>I spent entirely too long trying to create a subprogram inside of main.
+Why would I do that?
+Functions exist outside of the main driver always.
+>This is the part where you really respect compilers and what they're doing, pushing paramters to the stack is tedious and I can't imagine more than a few.

+### 5 Arrays
+>Arrays weren't very hard, especially if you use EDI and ESI and their built in pneumonic functions.
+STOS_ and LODS_ were incredibly useful.

+### Final
+>It wasn't difficult at all since I spent so much time messing with arrays with the last project.
+I'm going to go back and see if I can do the same thing with the float and math coprocessor.